pedrofg/MoviesFeed/README.md

 # MoviesFeed
 This is an app for movie fans.
 Under constantly development.

-If you are interested and wanna try it out please generate an API key on https://www.themoviedb.org/ and replace the constant 'KEY' in MoviesAPI.java
+If you are interested and want to try it out please generate an API key on https://www.themoviedb.org/ and replace the constant 'KEY' in MoviesAPI.java